lionel-panhaleux/ror/README.md

 ### 2.04.3 RECALL
-A Consul or Dictator may recall his disbanded Veteran Legions from the Bank during the [Senate Phase](#10963-recruitment-of-forces) by paying 10 Talents per Legion from his Personal or Faction Treasury (No Recruitment and Manpower Shortages do not affect the ability or cost to recall Legions).
+A Consul or Dictator may recall his disbanded Veteran Legions from the Bank during the [Senate Phase](#10963-recruitment-of-forces) by paying 10 Talents per Legion from his Faction Treasury (No Recruitment and Manpower Shortages do not affect the ability or cost to recall Legions).
 For each Legion he recalls, the Senator flips its Allegiance marker on his card and decreases both his Oratory and Influence by 1.
 Recalled Legions retain their Veteran status and must be maintained by the Senate at the normal rate.